codereav/catalog-test/README.md

 # catalog-test
-This is a project implemented as test task for the "Neoflex" company
+This is a project implemented as test task for the IT company

 ## requirements
 ● PHP>=7.1